Daedalion: Beautiful daughter

-Daedalion's daughter Chione was said to be so beautiful that she was the object of a thousand men's desire.
-As it transpired Chione's admirers were not limited to mortal men.
-Whilst returning from visits to earth both Apollo and Hermes caught sight of Chione and were filled with a burning lust.
-Apollo decided to wait until night fell, however Hermes was not so patient.
-Through the use of magic he caused Chione to fall into a deep sleep and proceeded to rape her.
-Later that evening Apollo also visited her in the guise of an old woman.
+Daedalion's daughter Chione was said to be so beautiful that she was the object of a thousand men's desire the moment she turned fourteen.
+As it transpired, Chione's admirers were not limited to mortal men.
+Whilst returning from visits to earth, both Apollo and Hermes caught sight of Chione and were filled with a burning lust.
+Apollo decided to wait until night fell; however, Hermes was not so patient.
+Through the use of magic, he caused Chione to fall into a deep sleep and proceeded to rape her.
+Later that evening, Apollo also visited her in the guise of an old woman.
 As a result of these two divine visitations Chione gave birth to twins.
 By Hermes she gave birth to Autolycus who grew into a notorious thief and charlatan.
 By Apollo she bore Philammon, a man famed both for his voice and skill with a lyre.

 Death

 The attentions of not one but two gods led Chione to boast that her beauty exceeded even that of Artemis.
 To avenge this personal slight, not to mention blasphemy, Artemis struck Chione down by shooting an arrow straight through her tongue.
 Her father, Daedalion, was overcome with grief despite his brother's best efforts to console him.
 At his daughter's funeral Daedalion tried to throw himself onto the pyre three times but was restrained.
 After a fourth unsuccessful attempt he ran, at an impossible speed, through the fields and the forests, climbed to the summit of Mount Parnassus and jumped.
 Apollo though took pity on the grieving father, transforming him into a hawk before he could hit the ground.
 It is said that the hawk's great strength, as well as its propensity for hunting other birds, is a result of Daedalion's former courage and the rage caused by the death of his daughter.